-Three Clicks Wines is made by winemaker Bruce Devlin and his wife Danielle both of whom met at UC Davis when they were studying viticulture and oenology.
-There are a select number of husband wife winemakers in the Napa area; Bruce runs the wine making operations at Ballentine (where he has been working since 1999) and Danielle was head winemaker at St. Clement (which when she was working there was conveniently located across the street from Ballentine Vineyards).
+Three Clicks Wines are made by winemaker Bruce Devlin and his wife Danielle Cyrot, both of whom met at UC Davis (in a viticulture class) when they were studying viticulture and oenology.
+There are a select number of husband wife winemakers in the Napa Valley; Bruce runs the wine making operations at Ballentine Vineyards (where he has been working since 1999) and Danielle was head winemaker at St. Clement (which when she was working there was conveniently located across the street from Ballentine Vineyards).
 Today Danielle is making her mark in the Napa Valley as winemaker at Cade Winery.
-As with a number of young winemakers in the Napa Valley, both have loads of international wine experience ranging from Europe, to Australia to South Africa.
+As with a number of winemakers of their generation working in the Napa Valley, both have loads of international wine experience ranging from Europe to Australia to South Africa.

-As of the time of this review they focus on small production wines from varietals they both enjoy including the two wines they started Three Clicks with – Sauvignon Blanc and Petite Sirah.
-At the time of this review each wine is produced in tiny quantities, around 125 cases.
-This definitely makes them one of the smaller producers in Napa.
-They source from selected area vineyards based on terroir, micro climate and types of clones and varietals available.
+Three Clicks focuses on small production wines from varieties they both enjoy drinking including their two inaugural wines – Sauvignon Blanc and Petite Sirah.
+Each wine is typically produced in small amounts, often less then 150 cases.
+This is one of the smaller producers in the Napa Valley.
+Three Clicks sources from select Northern California vineyards (mostly the Napa Valley) based on terroir, microclimates and types of clones and varieties.

-Their first commercial vintage was in 2006.
-We tried this vintage of Sauvignon Blanc served chilled and at this colder temperature nice aromas dominate including pineapple and peeled lychee fruit, with nice flavors of lemon and lemon grass characteristics on the palate.
-This wine is crisp in flavor and well balanced with a nice finish.
-It saw stainless tanks and neutral oak for a short time.
+Their first commercial vintage was from 2006.
+We tried this vintage of Sauvignon Blanc served quite chilled – even at this colder temperature pretty aromas dominated including pineapple and peeled lychee fruit, with flavors of lemon and lemon grass characteristics on the palate.
+This wine is crisp and well balanced with a clean finish.
+It was in stainless tanks and neutral oak for only a short time before being bottled.

-We tried the two components that will form the final blend for the 2007 Petite Sirah.
-These come from two individual Calistoga vineyards each of which bring individual characteristics to the wine.
-The wine from the Citron Vineyard is inky dark in color, is full bodied with a more viscous palate and the Branham vineyard produces wine which is very fruit forward, with a structured tannin backbone.
-Combine them and you have a wine that can stand up to some aging but can certainly be consumed at the time of purchase.
+During our first visit with Bruce, we tried the two components that eventually formed the final blend for the 2007 Three Clicks Petite Sirah.
+These were from two individual Calistoga vineyards each of which brings unique characteristics to the wine.
+The wine from the Citron Vineyard is inky dark in color, full bodied with a denser palate and the Branham Vineyard produces wine which is very fruit forward but with a structured tannic backbone.
+Blending these two components creates a wine that is very age-worthy but also approachable in its youth.

-It is not often we discover a Napa based producer that does not make a Cabernet Sauvignon – in certain cases we have talked to winemakers who make Napa Cabernet Sauvignon all day and all they want to drink or make is something other then Cabernet!
-Three Clicks also produces a Malbec and Grenache from the Napa valley and a Grenache Blanc from neighboring Sonoma County.
+It is not often we discover a Napa Valley based brand who does not make a Cabernet Sauvignon – in certain cases we have talked to winemakers who specialize in crafting Napa Valley Cabernet Sauvignon – and all they want to drink at the end of the day is something other than this variety!
+Three Clicks also produces a Malbec and Grenache from the Napa Valley and a Grenache Blanc from neighboring Sonoma County.

-Bruce and Danielle have come up with a clever motto to describe the screw cap enclosures used on both wines.
-These enclosures ensure no cork taint and they describe their use as “giving tradition a new twist”.
-Perfect!
-You can find their wine locally at ACME Wine Shop in St. Helena and in very select markets in California, New York and Washington DC.
+Bruce and Danielle created a clever motto to describe the screw cap enclosures used on their wines.
+These enclosures ensure no cork taint – they describe their use as “giving tradition a new twist”.
+Makes sense.
+One can find their wine locally, sometimes at ACME Wine Shop in St. Helena and in very select markets in California, New York and Washington DC.

-For more information and to join their wine club, visit: www.threeclickswines.com
+For more information, to purchase wine and or to join their wine club, visit: www.threeclickswines.com